Section Image

 Restaurants and retail alongside Route 27

-The majority of Alexandria’s shopping and dining options border Route 27, which passes vertically through the center of the city.
+The majority of Alexandria’s shopping and dining options border Route 27, which passes vertically through the center of the neighborhood.
 Just off Alexandria Pike at Four Mile Pig, locals order loaded fries, hickory smoked pulled pork and bread pudding for dessert.
 Just down the road is Empress Chili, which first opened its doors in downtown Cincinnati over a century ago.
 Residents pick up groceries at the Walmart Supercenter in the Village Green Shopping Center, and the 25-minute drive to Cincinnati is populated with (several) Krogers and historic 19th-century downtowns in neighboring cities like Covington and Newport.

 Empress Chili in Alexandria serves its original recipe chili with a blend of secret spices.